trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

 [Download Truffle v5!](https://truffleframework.com/truffle)

-- **Bring your own compiler!!!!** You can now choose any solc-js version available at solc-bin.
+- **Bring your own compiler!** You can now choose any solc-js version available at solc-bin.
 Just tell Truffle which version you want to use and it will automatically fetch it for you!
 This feature also includes the ability to use Docker and native binaries in an advanced way.